bullet-train-co/bullet_train-core/docs/action-models.md

  - Actions where you want to keep an in-app record of when it happened and who initiated the action.
  - Tasks that one team member can initiate, but a team member with elevated privileges has to approve.

+Examples of real-world features that can be easily implemented using Action Models include:

+ - A project manager can archive multiple projects at once.
+ - A customer service agent can refund multiple payments at once.
+ - A user can see updates while their infrastructure is provisioned.
+ - A marketing manager can publish a blog post now or schedule it for publication tomorrow at 9 AM.
+ - A contributor can propose a content template change that will be applied after review and approval.

 Importantly, Action Models aren't a special new layer in your application or a special section of your code base.
-Instead, they're just regular models (with corresponding views and controllers) that exist alongside the rest of your domain model, leveraging Bullet Train's existing strengths around domain modeling and Super Scaffolding.
+Instead, they're just regular models (with corresponding views and controllers) that exist alongside the rest of your domain model, leveraging Bullet Train's existing strengths around domain modeling and code generation with Super Scaffolding.

 They're also super simple and very DRY.
 Consider the following example, assuming the process of archiving a project is very complicated and takes a lot of time: